isomerpages/nparks-lbtl/_chinese-garden-programmes/Bonsai Garden Programmes.md

 arts, culture and heritage at Wan Qing Mid-Autumn Festival 2026 @ Chinese Garden!</p>
 <p>Visitors can enjoy a vibrant variety of hands-on activities at the Bonsai
-Garden, including lantern making, hanfu dress-up and photography, heritage discovery games, multi-layered stamp printing and more!
+Garden and Tea Pavilion, including lantern making, hanfu dress-up and photography, heritage discovery games, multi-layered stamp printing and more!
 With experiences for all ages, the festival invites everyone to immerse themselves in the rich traditions of Mid-Autumn through interactive, family-friendly experiences.</p>
 <p></p>